ontodev/valve.rs/README.md

 The columns of the column table have the following significance:
 - **table**: The name of the table to which the column belongs
 - **column**: The name of the column
-- **label**: If not empty, this will be used, instead of **column**, as the header for the column when saving the table
+- **label**: If not empty, this will be used, instead of **column**, as the header for the column when saving the table.
 - **nulltype**: The datatype used to represent a null value in the column.
 For instance the datatype 'empty' in the example above is defined to match the empty string (see also [the datatype table](#the-datatype-table)).
-If a column has no **nulltype**, this means that empty values for the column are to be considered invalid.
+If a column has no **nulltype**, this means that null values for the column are to be considered invalid.
 - **default**: The default value to use for the column when inserting a row of data to the database.
-Note that in the database this implies that a `DEFAULT` constraint will be declared for the column
+Note that in the database this implies that a `DEFAULT` constraint will be declared for the column.
 - **datatype**: The column's datatype, which must be one of the valid datatypes defined in the [the datatype table](#the-datatype-table)
 - **structure**: Valve recognises the following four structural constraints on columns:
   - `primary`: The column is the primary key for the table to which it belongs; values must therefore be unique.
-Note that in the database this implies that a `PRIMARY KEY` constraint will be declared for the column
+Note that in the database this implies that a `PRIMARY KEY` constraint will be declared for the column.
   - `unique`: The column's values must be unique.
 Note that in the database this implies that a `UNIQUE` constraint will be declared for the column.
   - `from(foreign_table.foreign_column)`: All non-null values of the column must exist in the column `foreign_column` of the table `foreign_table`.
-Note that in the database this implies that a `FOREIGN KEY` constraint will be declared for the column, unless the column's datatype is a [list datatype](#list-datatypes), and that a `UNIQUE` constraint will be declared for `foreign_table.foreign_column`, unless a `unique` structure has already been declared for that column in the column table.
+Note that in the database this implies that a `FOREIGN KEY` constraint will be declared for the column, unless the column's datatype is a list datatype (see [the datatype table](#the-datatype-table)), and that a `UNIQUE` constraint will be declared for `foreign_table.foreign_column`, unless a `unique` structure has already been declared for that column in the column table.
   - `tree(column_name)`: All non-null values of the column must exist in the column `column_name` of the same table
 - **description**: An optional description of the contents and/or the purpose of the column.

 #### The datatype table

 In addition to the table table and the column table, Valve also requires a datatype table.
-The datatype table configuration is normally stored in a file called 'datatype.tsv' although in principle any filename could be used.
+The datatype table configuration is normally stored in a file called 'datatype.tsv', though in principle any filename may be used as long as the **type** field corresponding to the filename is set to 'datatype in [the table table](#the-table-table).
 The datatype table stores the definitions of the datatypes referred to in the **datatype** column of the column table.
 Below is a subset of the rows of an example datatype table:

 datatype  | parent   | condition             | description                                       | sql_type | HTML type | format
 ---       | ---      | ---                   | ---                                               | ---      | ---       | ---